Learn

 – Full range of facial expression **Frozen appearance = obviously treated** Conservative dosing preserves this movement.
 3. Proportion Matters More Than Fullness

-Adding too much filler creates obvious fullness (duck lips, puffy cheeks). **Proportionate approach:**
+Adding too much volume treatment creates obvious fullness (duck lips, puffy cheeks). **Proportionate approach:**

 – Restores what was lost (volume), not adding excess